-If you can’t install Kodi or Kodi addons and are receiving error messages such as “could not connect to repository”, click here for the explanation as to why.
+If you can’t install Kodi addons or Kodi and are receiving error messages such as “could not connect to repository”, this guide is for you.

 Sometimes when you try to install a Kodi addon, you are met with an error message such as “Could not connect to repository” when you are trying to add the repo source or access files inside of the repository.
 This error can appear for a number of reasons.
 This guide is meant to help you if you can’t install Kodi addons for some reason.